Sage-Bionetworks-Workflows/nextflow-infra/README.md

        configuration in the Launchpad.
 The users cannot modify Compute env settings and Credentials

-   - Users listed under `S3ReadOnlyAccessArns` were added as workspace participants with the `View` role, which grants the following permissions:
+   - Users listed under `S3ReadOnlyAccessArns` were added to a workspace team with the `View` role, which grants the following permissions:

      > The users can access to the team resources in read-only mode